 Stay tuned for information on the Fall 2014 Transfer Peer Mentor Program!

 An interactive session and chance to meet fellow transfer students and hear from successful UB student leaders how to make the most of the college experience.
 Plus a great way to make friends and establish connections!
+This session is typically held the week before the semester starts.

 In 2001, UB established a chapter of the National Transfer Honor Society—TAU SIGMA.
 You will be eligible for membership in this honor society if you complete 12 or more credits in your first UB semester and earn a 3.5 or greater GPA.
 You will pay one-time membership dues of $55, and each spring new members are inducted in a formal ceremony.
 Additionally, Tau Sigma continues activities throughout the year so that members can get involved in the campus and local community and help new transfer students transition to UB life.
 Tau Sigma is run by elected student leaders and it is a great way to get involved, meet other students and develop leadership skills.
 For more information visit the Tau Sigma National Honor Society website.